SarikaP22/Data-Analysis-Portfolio/SQL/README.md

 ### How to Run This Project
 **Set Up:** Navigate to the [SQLite Online website](https://sqliteonline.com/).
 Ensure you have tables loaded with the U.S. Baby Names data.

-**Execute Queries:** Open the SQL file [baby-name-tren-analysis](BabyNameTrendAnalysis.sql) on SQLite to run the queries against your database.
+**Execute Queries:** Open the SQL file on SQLite to run the queries against your database.
 The file is structured with comments and sections that align with the objectives outlined in this README.